 Custom selection controls

 You can use the Dynamic Image to create custom selection controls.
-We see this most often with selection maps, such as in the example below.
+We see this most often with selection maps.

 Make static images dynamic